updatezen/PFCloud-Cache/README.md

 ##How it Works

 This library concatenates the function name with a JSON-serialized string of the parameters dictionary.
-It then takes an MD5 has of this string using the [RSCategories] library to create a unique key in the cache.
+It then takes an MD5 hash of this string using the [RSCategories] library to create a unique key in the cache.
 Actual caching is performed using Tumblr's [TMCache] library.
 Thanks to those libraries for their great work!

 ##Installation